arestivo/slides/markdown/javascript.md

 # Playing with the Array Prototype

-By changing the Array prototype, we can add methods and properties to all arrays.
+We can add methods and properties to all arrays by changing the Array prototype:

 ```javascript
 const years = [1990, 1991, 1992, 1993]